 Low mental wellbeing can have a negative impact on how we manage our long-term conditions as it can affect our energy and motivation to self-care.
-1 in 4 people will experience low mood within their lifetime, however the risk of developing depression or low mood increases when we are living with a long-term condition.
+1 in 6 people will experience low mood in any given week, and living with a long-term condition can increase this risk.

 Low mood can affect different aspects of our lives, it can affect our ability to sleep, lower our confidence, make us feel stressed, or stop us from enjoying our food.
 When we feel low, pain and tiredness can often feel worse as well.